mvt-proj/mvt-rs/README.md

 # MVT-RS Simple Vector Tile Server

-This is a simple and high-speed vector tile server developed in Rust, utilizing the Salvo web framework.
+This is a simple and high-speed vector tile server developed in Rust, using the Salvo web framework.
 It provides an efficient way to serve vector geospatial data over the web.

 Requires a PostgreSQL server with PostGIS version 3.0.0 or higher, either local or remote.
 It relies on the use of the PostGIS function ST_AsMVT.
 More information can be found at https://postgis.net/docs/en/ST_AsMVT.html.